aws-samples/migrate-fileserver-to-fsx-windows/README.md

 ## Prerequisites

+1. PowerShell version 5.1 or later is required to run these scripts
+1. Active Directory module for PowerShell (1-Check-Permissions.ps1 script installs this if not found)
+1. Appropriate permissions to manage file shares, Active Directory objects, and DNS records

-### Connectivity: No VPN or AWS Direct Connect to AWS VPC
+### Connectivity: No VPN to AWS VPC

 1. AWS DataSync Agent to transfer the data from on premise to Amazon FSx Windows: https://aws.amazon.com/blogs/storage/migrate-to-amazon-fsx-for-windows-file-server-using-aws-datasync/
-2. Run 1-CheckPermissions.ps1 on source file server to create an XML file with all share information. ( Path: $LogLocation\SmbShares.xml )
+2. Run 1-CheckPermissions.ps1 on source file server to create an XML file with all share information.
+(Path: $LogLocation\SmbShares.xml )
 3. Copy that XML file to a domain joined EC2 Windows instance hosted in the same subnet as FSx Windows.
 4. Download the code repo or zip file to the EC2 Windows instance and run MigrationParameters.ps1 then RecreateShares.ps1 file to rebuild the shares on FSx Windows.